tuoxie007/Popup/README.md

 # License

-Toggle Proxy is licensed under the BSD license.
+ToggleProxy is licensed under the BSD license.